candyzxy/practice-repo/README.md

 ## This repo contains sample code of a taxi booking web app.
-### Runs on Java EE 6 with Glasshfish 4 Server on NetBeans 8.1.
+### Runs on Java EE 6 with Glasshfish 4 Server, with JDK 1.8 on NetBeans 8.1.
 Tested and working.
 ### Read below on how to get these files + run them.

 ### Files Uploaded: